Paleo Ranger Cookies. That is what is on the menu this week friends. And trust me these are good! Like really, really, good.

 Now traditional ranger cookies are made with oats and shredded coconut, but since we are avoiding all grains (you can read why here) these don’t have any oats in them.
 But they still have a great texture just with the shredded coconut alone.
 At least if you ask me (and Erik).
 We brought these on the plane with us when we went to Bali, and they didn’t last long.
 At.
 All.

-I always bring a ton of snacks on the plane because you just never know if you will be able to find safe food when you are travelling.
+I always bring a ton of snacks on the plane because you just never know if you will be able to find safe food when you are traveling.
 Think fruits, chopped veggies, soaked and dehydrated nuts, Epic bars, canned tuna and salmon (yes really) and usually one or two baked goods that I have made ahead of time.
 Honestly, my carry-on bag is always so heavy because of all my snacks!
 Totally worth it though.
 I would much rather carry a few extra pounds on my back than get sick.
 There is nothing worse than being sick on a plane.
 Ugh so gross!

 Paleo Ranger Cookies